 a representative specimen of the interoperability constituent has been submitted to a full set of test sequences including all test cases necessary to check the functions referenced in point 4.2.2 (On-Board ETCS functionality).
 The applicant is responsible to define the test cases and their organisation in sequences, if this is not included in specifications referenced in this TSI;

-these tests were carried out in a laboratory accredited in accordance with Regulation (EC) No 765/2008 of the European Parliament and of the Council () and the standards referred to in Appendix A, Table A 4 to carry out tests with the use of the test architecture and the procedures specified in Appendix A, Table A 1:
+these tests were carried out in a laboratory accredited in accordance with Regulation (EC) No 765/2008 of the European Parliament and of the Council () and the standards referred to in Appendix A, Table A 4 to carry out tests with the use of the test architecture and the procedures specified in Appendix A, Table A 1, 4.2.2 c.

-For on-board ETCS supporting up to system version 2.1: 4.2.2 c.

-For on-board ETCS supporting up to system version 2.2 and 3.0: not included, see previous point (1).

 The laboratory shall provide a full report clearly indicating the results of the tests cases and sequences used.
 The Notified Body is responsible to assess the suitability of test cases and sequences to check compliance with all relevant requirements and to evaluate the results of tests in view of the certification of the Interoperability Constituent.

 Class B interfaces